 -Take away the ability of employers to keep their workplaces open during strikes.

-Members of Congress need to stand up for the rights of America’s workers and employers and oppose the PRO Act.
+The House of Representatives passed the PRO Act in 2020, and it is back again.
+Members of Congress need to stand up for the rights of America’s workers and employers and stop the PRO Act.
 No co-sponsorship, no statements of support, and a “no” vote every time.